Nofinishi Dywili

-Nofinishi Dywili (1928–2002) was a traditional Xhosa musician who achieved much recognition throughout her lifetime.
+Nofinishi Dywili (1928–2002) was a traditional Thembu musician who achieved much recognition throughout her lifetime.
 She is regarded as the master of "uhadi" music and the master of Xhosa song productions such as The Bow Project.

 Early life

 She was born in 1928 as Notreyeni Booi in the village of Ngqoko approximately 10 kilometres south of the town of Lady Frere in the Glen Grey District east of Queenstown in the Eastern Cape Province of South Africa.
-Nofinishi Dywili was a Xhosa person and her clan name was Mam'Gcina (Gcina).
+Nofinishi Dywili was a Thembu person and her clan name was Mam'Gcina (Gcina).
 She was baptised in a Catholic church and practised both African and catholic traditions.
-She learned how to play the traditional Xhosa "Uhadi" musical bow from an early age by observing and imitating other uhadi players.
-She also learned Xhosa lore and practices which related to the training of women and young girls.
+She learned how to play the traditional "Uhadi" musical bow from an early age by observing and imitating other uhadi players.
+She also learned traditional lore and practices which related to the training of women and young girls.